Starting a garden this year? Learn these five beginner gardener mistakes to avoid and grow a successful garden today!

-As much excitement as starting your garden creates, as beginner gardener you need to make sure you have a plan and don’t grow too many plants.
+As much excitement as starting your garden creates, as a beginner gardener you need to make sure you have a plan and don’t grow too many plants.
 Planting more than you can eat is a waste.

 All the plants will ripe around the same time, and it will create so much work for you.
 For this reason alone, if this is your first time gardening, please start small.

-As a beginner gardener, you want to make sure you do your research and plant only the plants that you, or your family, like and will eat.
+You want to make sure you do your research and plant only the plants that you, or your family, like and will eat.
 Don’t grow too many varieties of plants, stick to simple at first.

 I know the urge to try them all is there, but remember that it takes a lot of work to maintain a large garden.
-This could also lead to a burnout, and we don’t want that.
+This could also lead to burnout, and we don’t want that.

 Not investing in good soil

 Not preparing your soil for your plants, or not investing in good quality soil is another reason why your plants will not thrive.

 Your soil must have the mineral and nutrients for your little plants to grow.
 Without it, they won’t, so investing in preparing your soil is extremely important when starting your garden.